ngs-docs/2016-aug-nonmodel-rnaseq/welcome.rst

 * get a first (or second) look at tools;
 * gain some experience in the basic command line;
 * get 80% of way to a complete analysis of some data;
+* introduction to philosophy and perspective of data analysis in science;

 2. Safe space and code of conduct
 ---------------------------------